-Raising the water level in the Lock 6 weir pool is likely to commence next week.
-The raising event would increase the Lock 6 water level by a maximum of 0.42 m above NPL to 19.67 m AHD.
-Water level changes will be undertaken at a rate of approximately 0.05 m/day.
+Raising the water level in the Lock 6 weir pool has commenced.
+The raising event will increase the Lock 6 water level by a maximum of 0.42 m above NPL to 19.67 m AHD.
+Water level changes are being undertaken at a rate of approximately 0.05 m/day.